Neutrino Physics with an Opaque Detector: Introduction

-Much of today's state of the art in \n~detection owes directly to the work of \RC~Numerous discoveries have been made since using \n's from reactors, the sun, the interaction of cosmic rays in the atmosphere, accelerator produced beams, one supernova explosion (SN1987A), the earth and other astrophysical sources~\cite{Ref_PDGnu}, and LSDs have played key roles in many of them.
+Since the 1950s numerous discoveries have been made using \n's from reactors, the sun, the interactions of cosmic rays in the atmosphere, accelerator produced beams, one supernova explosion (SN1987A), the earth and other astrophysical sources~\cite{Ref_PDGnu}, and LSDs have played key roles in many of them.
 Despite the remarkable progress, the limitations of today's detector technology constrain our ability to probe the \n~beyond our current knowledge and to use it in further exploring the universe.
-The approach presented here, called LiquidO, was designed to build on the strengths of the existing technology while also giving rise to unprecedented capabilities, such as high-resolution imaging and a more natural affinity for doping.
-The result is an innovative detector concept with the potential to break new ground in various frontiers of neutrino physics, some of which have remained elusive for decades.